Hengle/Folkvangr/Pipeline/FAQs.md

 ### What is the story about?

+The story is set in a low fantasy setting that aims to blend historical accuracy with traditional mythology.

-The core story follows two main protagonists, a brother and sister.
+The narrative follows two main protagonists, a brother and sister.
 The characters' relationship and conflicts are the central point of the game.
 Early on they accidentally discover a relic, which forces them to leave and travel to seek refuge.
 Along the way they travel to epic locations, add extra party members, and develop new abilities.

 ### What will the gameplay be like?

 The party will support 2-8 party members, but will generally be split up to into smaller 2-4 person teams.
 The player can switch between the characters.

-The combat will implement a hybrid system focusing on strategy to take on more powerful opponents,
+The combat will implement a hybrid system focusing on strategy to take on more powerful opponents.

 Customization and exploration will be more limited, but the game levels and encounters will be crafted to be more balanced as a result.

-Greater emphasis will be put on fleshing out the characters to be less generic than the typical roleplaying NPC.

 ### Will there be online multiplayer?
 Not likely.